Ready to say goodbye to debt for good? Learn More

 • They aren’t allowed to trick you into bringing your vehicle to a repair shop and then seize it there.
 For example, they aren’t allowed to issue a fake recall notice and when you show up for the repair, they seize the car.
 If you take your car in for a routine repair, they can seize your car while it’s at the shop.

-If a repo company doesn’t follow the law, you should seek legal advice on how to take action against the repo company and lender.
+If a repo company doesn’t follow the law, you can get legal advice on how to take action against the repo company and lender.

 Just as repo companies aren’t allowed to breach the peace, borrowers can’t either.
 If you physically prevent the repo company from taking your car or use the threat of violence to stop repossession, you’re breaking the law.